 It seems that a kitchen island is number one on the wish list for most people looking to do a major kitchen remodel.
 A kitchen island adds style, function, and space for cooking and preparing food, but there are so many ways to carry out this plan.

 Whatever you do, make sure a kitchen island works for you!
-Check out our tips for designing and following through with the perfect kitchen island for your home, and call our licensed and bonded contractors to set up a consultation.
+Check out our tips for designing and following through with the perfect kitchen island for your home, and call our licensed and insured contractors to set up a consultation.

 One of the main considerations to make as you decide what type and size of kitchen island you want is how much space you’ll need around it.
 In some cases, a kitchen island can make the space feel cramped.
 In fact, there have been times when our contractors have worked with homeowners who changed their mind entirely about adding a kitchen island after they realized how much space it could take up.